top of page

 CLUSTER 1: Cybercene Studies (CS): in which we examine theoretical frameworks that will help us better understand the intimate yet complex connections between virtual-vs-embodied ecocultural identities and relationships.
 How do Cybercene mediatic representations, narratives and fantasies directly or indirectly shape our individual and collective approaches, attitudes and practices towards actual lives, bodies and ecosystems?

-CLUSTER 2: Multispecies Healing and Habitability (MHH): This research cluster encourages transcultural and collaborative explorations to locate humanistic pathways that can counter corrosive ecocultural practices.
-We believe that qualitative and holistic approaches are crucial to move us towards global multispecies healing, justice and habitability.
+CLUSTER 2: Multispecies Healing and Habitability (MHH): This research cluster encourages transcultural and collaborative explorations to locate humanistic pathways that counter corrosive ecocultural practices.
+We believe that qualitative and holistic approaches are crucial to move us towards global multispecies healing and habitability.
+These approaches can lead to regaining thriving multispecies communities at the local (Los Angeles), regional (Southwestern U.S.), state (California), national (United States) and intercontinental/planetary scales.

 CLICK HERE to explore the ecosystem of current and future projects organized around these two main clusters (Cybercene Studies and Multispecies Healing and Habitability) at The Cybercene Lab.